Follow @travelmeow on Instagram!

 Once inside the village, it doesn’t seem to be floating at all.
 It’s only when you catch a glimpse out a window of a boat that you remember you’re standing over stilts.
 No seasickness, just sturdy cement pathways that wind through a market full of trinkets and shouting merchants.The shop owners are very aggressive and overpriced, so bring your A-Game and get ready to haggle.
 I picked up some beachy jewelry for a few dollars.

 This was one of my favorite sites of Phuket, but the jury seems to still be out among other visitors.
 I’ve seen it described both as “authentic” and “an exploitative tourist trap.”
 Both are accurate.
 I guess it depends on where your culture shock threshold peaks.
 The experience is geared toward visitors; they allow us Farangs to invade and snap photos of their beds!
-So support your local floating economy, they carry a variety of goods, whether you buy the purchase doxycycline or a shell necklace for Allah’s sake – tourism is their main source of income, after all.
+So support your local floating economy, they carry a variety of goods, whether you buy the best portable fish finder or a shell necklace for Allah’s sake – tourism is their main source of income, after all.
 But to say it’s a complete tourist trap – I disagree.
 People DO live here – they eat, sleep and pray here.
 It’s not an act.
 It’s a way of life completely different than my own, and to me, that is worth seeing.
 They used to rely soley on fishing, but realized there’s bigger fish out there – tourists.
 So, props to them – they found a way to sustain, and wake up every day with Phang Nga Bay as their backyard.
 And that is pretty freaking cool.
 Beats my balcony view.

 (Koh Panyee is also called the Sea Gypsy Village, the Muslim Floating Village, and spelled several different ways: Koh Panyi, Koh Pan Yi, Ko Panyee, Ko Panyi, and Panyee Island.)